 What is “Bleeding”?

-When you use colored markers and highlighters on your notebook so of the colors my bleed through the pages and show on the other side of the page.
+When you use colored markers and highlighters on your notebook some of the colors might bleed through the pages and show on the other side of the page.

 Choose a bleedproof notebook